Skip to Content

 Seascape Resort, Photo by Flickr/Greg Balzer

 Enjoy your own beach house with all of the amenities of a four-star accommodation at the Seascape Resort.
-Move the family into a condo with a full kitchen, washer and dryer (key appliances after beach play), sitting room, and patios that look out over the pristine resort grounds and the Monterey Bay just beyond it.
+Move the family into a condo with a full kitchen, washer, and dryer (essential appliances after beach play), sitting room, and patios that look beyond the pristine resort grounds and the Monterey Bay.

 The Capitola Venetian Hotel